What is prostate cancer?

 - When cancer moves outside of the capsule into bone (metastatic cancer), radiation therapy is utilized to help relieve the pain associated with bone metastases.
 Radiation therapy may also be used when prostate cancer has moved to other parts of the body.

 The Austin Center for Radiation Oncology is a high-volume prostate cancer radiation center that has treated hundreds of men across Texas.
-If you have been newly diagnosed with cancer, contact our office to schedule a consultation with Dr. Richard Garza.
+If you have been newly diagnosed with cancer, contact our office to schedule a consultation.